Corruption in Chad: In the security forces

-According to the Human Rights Report by the US Department of State corruption is largely present in both the military and the police of Chad.
+According to the Human Rights Report by the US Department of State, corruption is largely present in both the military and the police of Chad.
 The security forces often engage in petty corruption, violence, and extortion, which usually goes unpunished.
 Multiple cases of the Judiciary Police not enforcing court orders against military personnel and members of their own ethnic group have been reported.
 There are also reports of policemen committing street crimes and unlawfully arresting people, usually foreign tourists.

 In 2013, an anti-corruption crackdown was conducted in the police force.
 The crackdown uncovered illegal promotion and recruitment practices, lack of adequate training, favoritism and other corrupt activities.
 Two ministers were dismissed after the crackdown.

 In the public services

-Corruption in the public services of Chad is characterized by nepotism and bribery.
+Corruption in the Chad's public services of Chad is characterized by nepotism and bribery.
 Bribery is common in the public services due to the low salaries of civil servants.
 Public works conducted by the government have been criticized by international organizations for lacking transparency and involving high levels of corruption.

 In the oil sector

 Chad became an oil producer in 2003.
 In order to avoid resource curse and corruption, elaborate plans sponsored by the World Bank were made.
-This plan ensured transparency in payments, as well as that 80% of money from oil exports would be spent on five priority development sectors, the two most important of these being: education and healthcare.
-However money started getting diverted towards the military even before the civil war broke out.
-In 2006 when the civil war escalated, Chad abandoned previous economic plans sponsored by the World Bank and added "national security" as a priority development sector.
+This plan ensured transparency in payments, as well as that 80% of money from oil exports would be spent on five priority development sectors, the two most important of which are: education and healthcare.
+However, money started getting diverted towards the military even before the civil war broke out.
+In 2006, when the civil war escalated, Chad abandoned previous economic plans sponsored by the World Bank and added "national security" as a priority development sector.
 Money from this sector was used to improve the military.
 During the civil war, more than 600 million dollars were used to buy fighter jets, attack helicopters, and armored personnel carriers.
-In 2005, an investigation uncovered money wastes, such as computers and printers being bought at inflated prices and various construction projects being paid for but never getting completed.
-According to the Extractive Industries Transparency Initiative, the lack of transparency in infrastructure projects funded by money from the oil sector and the fact that there is no record keeping system to monitor the flow of money from the oil sector represents a significant risk of corruption.
+In 2005, an investigation uncovered money waste, such as computers and printers being bought at inflated prices and various construction projects being paid for but never getting completed.
+According to the Extractive Industries Transparency Initiative, the lack of transparency in infrastructure projects funded by money from the oil sector and the fact that there is no record-keeping system to monitor the flow of money from the oil sector represent a significant risk of corruption.